NERSC/timemory/docs/index.md

-# Welcome to the TiMemory Documentation!
+# Welcome to the timemory Documentation!

 ## Timing + Memory + Hardware Counter Utilities for C / C++ / CUDA / Python